Bessie...The Little Rambler That Could

 “The Lord protects drunkards and fools.”
 We’ve all heard that beautiful adage, haven't we?
-Personally, I can’t attest to its accuracy but I suspect that He does take pity on us once in a while.
-At least, that’s what I learned from some of the experiences of my youth.
-One such incident occurred during the winter of my 17th year.
+Personally, I can’t attest to its accuracy although I suspect He takes pity on us at times, such as the incident that took place during the winter of my 17th year.

-The best way to describe the car’s clunky design is that it looked as though someone had taken a buzz saw and sliced the back off of an aged hearse.
+The best way to describe the car’s clunky design is that it looked as though someone had taken a buzz saw and sliced off the back-end of an aged hearse.
 Did I mention old?
 Think Jurassic.
 Aside from the funeral-black exterior, it had a push-button transmission and thick, heavy doors.
-My folks were adamant about me not driving a "tinny compact model" where one could repair a large dent in the body with a plunger.
+My folks were adamant about me not driving a "tinny compact model" which one could repair a large dent in the body with a toilet plunger.

 I was torn between my disappointment over not having a say in the purchase and my gratitude to Dad for buying the car.
 “Save your money," he said.
 Despite the usual generation gaps (canyons, actually), I adored my folks and didn’t want to hurt their feelings.